Euphredes/Euphredes/README.txt

 To cultivate, to preserve.
 Those two objectives make language seem to be a minor thing compared to motions.
-A cult must be self-cultivating and self-preserving because it has the building blocks of a culture.
+A cult must be selfcultivating and selfpreserving because it has the building blocks of a culture.

            Master